Recap: First wave of quarterfinal winners advance to state semifinals

 - Totino-Grace vs Marshall (at Blaine)

-Follow the blog for updates from the eight other games, as well as live results on Strib Varsity’s scoreboard.
+Scroll through the blog for recaps from other games, as well as results on Strib Varsity’s scoreboard.
+See how the Minnesota Top 25 teams did.

-At 9:30 p.m., watch Episode 13 of “Strib Varsity Live With Randy Shaver” for highlights and exclusive interviews.
-Shaver is expecting to hear from Edina quarterback Mason West, Kasson-Mantorville running back/defensive back Jeremiah Peterson-Gordon, Orono defensive lineman Simon Vinton, Marshall lineman JR Vierstraete, Hills-Beaver Creek wide receiver/defensive back Micah Bush, Centennial defensive lineman Josh O’Shea, Upsala/Swanville coach Jay Loven and Kittson County Central coach Cory Waling.
+Watch the replay of Episode 13 of “Strib Varsity Live With Randy Shaver” for highlights and exclusive interviews.
+Shaver was expecting to hear from Edina quarterback Mason West, Kasson-Mantorville running back/defensive back Jeremiah Peterson-Gordon, Orono defensive lineman Simon Vinton, Marshall lineman JR Vierstraete, Hills-Beaver Creek wide receiver/defensive back Micah Bush, Centennial defensive lineman Josh O’Shea, Upsala/Swanville coach Jay Loven and Kittson County Central coach Cory Waling.

 (Sign up for The Quiz, Strib Varsity’s weekly email newsletter for subscribers.)